Lawyers know the law, litigation strategy and

 with better understanding and serving

-the needs of children, more than a
+the needs of children, more than two

 dozen juried professional publications